Help to Save is a new initiative aimed at boosting savings for people who are getting a low income in the United Kingdom.

 Saving in the scheme will not affect how much Housing Benefit you get if you or your partner do not have more than £6,000 in personal savings.
 This amount would include any savings in your Help to Save account.

-You will need to have a Government Gateway account to make a Help to Save application.
-You can set one up when applying online if you do not have one.
+You need to have a Government Gateway account to make a Help to Save application.
+You can set one up when applying online.
 You will also need to provide your bank details in the United Kingdom.

-The Help to Save Scheme in the United Kingdom
+The Help to Save Scheme in United Kingdom